ampproject/amphtml/contributing/DEVELOPING.md

 ## Supported browsers

-In general we support the 2 latest versions of major browsers like Chrome, Firefox, Edge, Safari and Opera.
+In general we support the 2 latest versions of major browsers like Chrome, Firefox, Edge, Safari, Opera, and UC Browser.
 We support desktop, phone, tablet and the web view version of these respective browsers.

 Beyond that the core AMP library and builtin elements should aim for very wide browser support and we accept fixes for all browsers with market share greater than 1 percent.